St Mary's Church, Llanfair-yn-y-Cwmwd: History and location

 During the 16th century, the windows of the nave had mullions (stonework supporting the window structure) added, and the roof trusses date from later in the same century (or early in the following century).
 In her 1833 history of Anglesey, the antiquarian Angharad Llwyd said that the church had been "for years in a state of such dilapidation as to preclude the performance of divine service", but she noted that it was being rebuilt at that time.
 However, compared to other churches in Anglesey, the 19th-century changes were not substantial.
 Repairs were undertaken in 1936 under the supervision of the architects Harold Hughes and William G. Williams.

-St Mary's is still used for worship by the Church in Wales.
-A service of Holy Communion (in Welsh) is held on one Sunday afternoon per month between April and September; no services are held during the rest of the year.
+St Mary's is used for worship by the Church in Wales.
 It is one of five churches in the combined benefice (parishes combined under one priest) of Newborough with Llanidan with Llangeinwen and Llanfair-yn-y-Cymwd.
 St Mary's is within the deanery of Tindaethwy and Menai, the archdeaconry of Bangor and the Diocese of Bangor.
 As of 2012, the priest in charge of the group of parishes is E. Roberts.

 People associated with the church include Henry Rowlands, a clergyman and antiquarian.
 He was the incumbent priest of St Nidan's and its chapels of ease from 1696 until his death in 1723, and wrote a history of Anglesey, Mona Antiqua Restaurata.
 Maurice Wilks, who invented the Land Rover, is buried in the churchyard.
 He had a farm nearby in Newborough and some prototype testing of the Land Rover was carried out in Anglesey.